tommywalsh/transit-guessr/README.md

 Transit Guessr is a GeoGuessr-style game for subway systems.

-It was initiall just NYC, but has been refactored to support multiple subway systems (currently Boston is the only other system, but more are on the way.)
+It was initially just NYC, but has been refactored to support multiple subway systems (currently Boston and Montreal are the only other systems, but more are on the way.)

 There are essentially two apps running in this repo: